Welcome to our interim homepage. Our BioLock LLC website is being redesigned to better present our spectrum

-animal and plant habitats to the Life Sciences Laboratory experiments
+animal and plant habitats to the Biological Life Sciences Laboratory experiments

-The unique sealing and locking interface system assures that pathogens and any other matter contained within the individual sealed
+and any other matter contained within the individual, environmentally-controlled

-habitats and the sealed glovebox remain completely isolated from the Space Station laboratory environment
+habitats and the sealed glovebox remained completely isolated from the laboratory environment

-design engineering problem that Biolock's team solved was basically how to
+basic design problem the engineers solved was how

-transfer delicate biological contents from one sealed container into another sealed
+transfer delicate biological contents from one hermetically sealed

 container without exposing the contents or the internal volume of